et-codes/trading-wheels/README.md

 ## TODO list

-- Return search results by pages
+- Return search results by pages - also, what is "too many" results?
+Set a limit?
+- Add type hints to the Python files functions.
 - What happens in the front end when the server session is expired?
 - Check for error handling where needed.
 - Write tests for the front end.